Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ## Pump Sizing
 1. Water requirement=55608.217 gallons/day
-2. Solar insolation for December=4.21 KWh/m<sup>2</sup>/day or a solar insolation level of 4.21 hr/day
+2. Solar insolation for December=4.21 KWh/m<sup>2</sup>/day or a solar insolation level of `4.21 hr/day`
 3. Since, "Peak Sun Hour" in consideration is 4.21, we need to calculate the water flow requirement within this time frame.We have, flow rate = 55608.217/4.21=13208.6 gallons(ga)/hr or 220.14 ga/min (gpm)

 ![Pump Performance Curve](holland.png "Pump Performance Curve")

 4. Surface pumps used in solar irrigation are of centrifugal type.
 We now consult performance curve of surface pump from a manufacturer- Holland Applied Technologies.
-For the model **Waukesha C216-3500**, we get peak pump input power of 15 HP = 11190 W for a pump head (TDH) of 140 feet and water requirement of 220.14 gpm.
+For the model **Waukesha C216-3500**, we get peak pump input power of `15 HP = 11190 W` for a pump head (TDH) of `140 feet` and water requirement of `220.14 gpm `at `6 inches diameter impeller`.
-This will be the output required from PV installation.
+This will be the output power required from PV installation.

 ## Planned PV System